AnilK-Panta/AnilK-Panta/README.md

 -  I am about to complete my Engineering!
 -  I’m a frontend Web developer
--  2021 Goals: Learn backend development to be a fullstack developer
+-  2021 Goals: A fullstack developer
 <br />

 ### Connect with me: